 A battery is a violation of a person’s interest in freedom from intentional illegal, offensive and harmful unconsented contacts with his person.
 To successfully establish a claim for battery a plaintiff must show that the defendant intentionally subjected him to an offensive or harmful touching which actually lead to injuries.

-Civil liability means that the attacker can be held liable for payment of the damages to the victim in a lawsuit, as opposed to criminal liability when the attacker faces punishment for a crime.
+Civil liability means that the attacker can be liable for payment of the damages to the victim in a lawsuit, as opposed to criminal liability when the attacker faces punishment for a crime.
 In a civil lawsuit, the victim will have the burden of proving that the attacker caused him harm and injuries.
-The victim has a right to file a lawsuit against the attacker whether or not he was convicted of a crime of battery and against other parties who may have contributed to the circumstance leading to the battery.
+The victim has a right to file a lawsuit against the attacker whether or not he has a conviction of a crime of battery and against other parties who may have contributed to the circumstance leading to the battery.

-As mentioned above when harm and injuries were caused by an intentional act of battery, the victim has a right to sue the attacker for the following measures of damages:
+As mentioned above when harm and injuries were a cause by an intentional act of battery, the victim has a right to sue the attacker for the following measures of damages:

 Are you in need of more individualized information about civil liability for battery in California?
 Our experienced criminal defense attorneys at KAASS Law are here to take your call.